Nordic Bishops' Conference: History of the Scandinavian Bishops Conference

 The third meeting took place in Copenhagen in February 1924 where, in addition to the above-mentioned prelates, the Local Ordinary of the newly erected Prefecture Apostolic of Iceland, Rev. Marteinn Meulenberg, S.M., completed the Nordic representation.
 The discussions, referred to as being "private and of an informative character," seem to have been a continuation of the agenda from the previous encounters.

 A further meeting was held in Stockholm in 1927 without, unfortunately, leaving anything for the record.

 In August 1932 the announced Internordic Catholic rally finally took place in Copenhagen in the form of a Eucharistic Congress.
 All five countries were represented.
 Bishop Smit, who had resigned in 1927, was replaced by Bishop-elect Mgr.
 Jacques Mangers, S.M.
-(1889-1972), Vicar of South Norway, that country having in 1931 been divided into three jurisdictions.
+(1889–1972), Vicar of South Norway, that country having in 1931 been divided into three jurisdictions.
 Among the many foreign dignitaries present for the occasion we find, once more, Cardinal van Rossum (who died only some weeks later) and Cardinal August Hlond of Gniezno and Poznań.
 It stands to reason that the busy programme of a Eucharistic Congress did not allow time for a formal Conference meeting.

-More is known of the next encounter in Stockholm in April 1936, when Bishop Müller chaired a two-day meeting including bishops Brems, Mangers, and William Cobben, S.C.I., Finland's new Vicar Apostolic (1897-1985).
+More is known of the next encounter in Stockholm in April 1936, when Bishop Müller chaired a two-day meeting including bishops Brems, Mangers, and William Cobben, S.C.I., Finland's new Vicar Apostolic (1897–1985).
 Iceland was unrepresented.

-The matters discussed were to re-emerge during later Conference Plenaries: the fostering of vocations both to the priesthood and the religious life, as well as the spiritual and material well-being of candidates; the image of the Roman Catholic Church in the mass media of the day; basic principles for pastoral care; the production of fitting literature for Catholics, etc. In the compte-rendu consequently sent to the Propaganda Fide Congregation in Rome, three salient points were made:
+The matters discussed were to re-emerge during later Conference Plenaries: the fostering of vocations both to the priesthood and the religious life, as well as the spiritual and material well-being of candidates; the image of the Catholic Church in the mass media of the day; basic principles for pastoral care; the production of fitting literature for Catholics, etc. In the compte-rendu consequently sent to the Propaganda Fide Congregation in Rome, three salient points were made: